 What is a MERV 8 Rating?

 I know you’ve heard of MERV ratings before.
-Maybe you’re last HVAC technician told you that you should start using MERV 8 filters?
+Maybe your last HVAC technician told you that you should start using MERV 8 filters?
 Maybe you’ve heard that MERV 13 air filters were best for people with severe allergies?
 Or maybe you were actually shopping for your size air filter at your local hardware store and got confused when you saw different MERV ratings on the filters?